 This big boy tops the scales at 100 pounds.
 Picked up as a stray, he landed in a crowded shelter with little hope of a future.
 GSROC stepped in to change that.

-He is settling in and our volunteers are getting to know him.
 Hoss likes to go for walks but his enthusiasm for playing ball is his real passion.
 Show this boy a tennis ball and he is ready to go!
 On a recent jaunt to the park, Hoss was calm and happy until he saw someone playing fetch.
 Then he hustled over to see if he could play too!
-Hoss can get a bit too focused on his toys at times, so for this reason, we recommend a home without small children.
+Hoss can get a bit too focused on his toys at times, so for this reason, we recommend a home without children.
+At times he can be a bit too possessive of his toys and we are working on helping him learn to share.

 Adoption Application If you are interested in adopting one of our dogs, you may submit an application online or via fax.
 If you choose to send a fax, please download the Adoption Application here in PDF format; fill it out and sign it.
 You can fax it to us at 714-773-9430.